-- 184. Novo collected extensive data through quizzes and questionnaires taken by users of the websites.
-Upon information and belief, this data was funneled as part of their omnichannel strategy back into Novo's market strategy so that Novo could better target its marketing campaigns. - 185.
-These websites were purportedly created to educate the general public about the science of obesity and change in how obesity is understood and treated, including by suggesting that obesity is a chronic health condition that requires pharmaceutical drugs to manage. - 186.
-The "The Truth about Weight" website is specifically intended to target minority communities that have heightened rates of obesity.
-It has the tag line "my weight, my culture," intended to convey the message that struggles to achieve weight loss through more traditional methods such as lifestyle interventions (e.g., diet and exercise) will not work in light of cultural hurdles.
-The goal is to move members of these communities toward believing that pharmaceutical interventions are the only answer.
-The website also suggests pushing back against doctors: "Many health care professionals know there's a science behind weight loss, but they may not know the impact that culture has on weight loss needs."
+188. Novo also owns and operates several marketing campaign websites, such as "The Truth about Weight," that were purportedly created to educate on the science of obesity and create change in how obesity is understood and treated.
+It also created the advertising campaign website "It's Bigger Than Me" that promotes the message that obesity is a chronic health condition that requires pharmaceutical drugs to manage.
+189

+189. The "The Truth about Weight" website is also specifically intended to target minority communities, some of which have heightened rates of obesity.
+It has included the tag line "my weight, my culture" intended to convey the message that struggles to achieve weight loss through more traditional methods such as lifestyle interventions (e.g., diet and exercise) will not work in light of cultural hurdles.
+The goal is to move this community toward believing that pharmaceutical interventions are the only answer.
+The website also suggests pushing back against doctors because they just might not get it, stating: "Many health care professionals know there's a science behind weight loss, but they may not know the impact that culture has on weight loss needs."
 There are also "my weight, my culture" hashtags appearing on Instagram with an apparent focus to target Black, Brown, and Hispanic individuals.
-181